 - Rags to Riches: She was only a very minor noblewoman, compared to Pent being a Count from the highest Etrurian nobility.

 - Recurring Element: She's a pre-promoted Sniper with good affinity of bows (despite legendary bows not existing in her game) and admired by a fellow younger archer (Rebecca).
-Pretty much similar to Jeorge, in addition of giving birth to the next game's holder of this element (Klein)
+Pretty much similar to Jeorge, in addition to being the mother of the next game's holder of this element (Klein).

 A vicious swordsman known as the "Sword Demon" hailing from Sacae whose skill with his Wo Dao is only rivaled by his bloodlust.